GKMmarcus/Windows-Active-Directory-Lab/README.md

 # Windows-Active-Directory-Lab

 This project tracks my progress with Microsoft Active Directory and Microsoft PowerShell through the TryHackMe Windows and Active Directory room.
-It demostrate my understanding on

 ## Languages and Utilites Used
 - Remote Desktop Protocol